- Burn permits must now be obtained each year.

 MEET YOUR NEIGHBOURS:

-Send us a favourite picture of you, your cottage, or your shoreline.
+sending us (the FLPOA executive) a favourite picture of you, your cottage, or your shoreline.
 How long you’ve been at Farren Lake.
 What do you like to do – fish, swim, boat, hike, entertain….?
 Where are you on the lake – south or north shore?
-(Please keep it under 150 words.
-We’ll put it on our Farren Lake website)
+(Please keep it under 150 words and sent .
+We’ll put it on our e website.

 New Bolingbroke Estates – North Shore